jon-harper/OmniBox/docs/assembly/trays.md

 | [MCU Tray - Octopus.stl][4] | 1 | Example printed MCU tray.                   |

 !!! note
     The MCU tray has four M4 screw holes on the sides.
 Take note of the orientation of your board on the tray and where it will end up before mounting.
-Try to align your SD card connector toward the front and power connectors toward the back.
+Try to align your power connectors toward the back and SD card port to the front or sides.

 | Step | Example |
 |------|---------|